aayush1901/learnmakingnewrepo/README.md

-this is to just check if we created a readme file after generatting the files on local machine then will this be automatically shown on th e computer or we had to take some steps
+this is to just check if we created a readme file after generatting the files on local machine then will this be automatically shown on th e computer or we had to take some steps so we learnt that we used the : git pull origin main command to  update the changes on the local server ffrom the global server.